trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/setup-ledger.md

 ## Disable PIN lock

-The Tezos baking application allows you to sign without you having to intervene.
-However, for your security, Ledger applications ensure that your Ledger device is unlocked before signing a transaction.
-You will therefore need to disable the automatic lock on your Ledger device.
+The Tezos baking application allows you to bake securely without interruption.
+However, you will need to disable auto PIN lock feature in the Ledger to avoid getting locked out of the Ledger.
+Otherwise the Ledger device will lock itself and baking app will not work.

 :::note Warning

-Disabling the automatic lock on your Ledger device would allow someone with access to your Ledger unlock device to access the funds on your wallet.
+Disabling the automatic lock on your Ledger device poses a risk that if any other app except baking-app is left open on your device, someone could get access to your funds by using that Ledger if left unattended.
-The Tezos baking application only allows you to sign baking-related transactions and requires a PIN code to exit the application.
-The risks are therefore limited with this application.
-However, remember to **reactivate the automatic lock on your Ledger device if you stop using the Tezos baking application**.
+The Tezos baking application is extremely secure and it only allows you to sign baking-related transactions and requires a PIN code to exit the application.
+However, remember to **reactivate the automatic lock on your Ledger device if you stop using the Tezos baking application on this device**.

 :::